 On January 1, 2002, the Company adopted SFAS No. 142, which eliminates the amortization of indefinite lived intangible assets.
 Accordingly, beginning January 1, 2002, all franchises that qualify for indefinite life treatment under SFAS No. 142 are no longer amortized against earnings but instead will be tested for impairment annually, or more frequently as warranted by events or changes in circumstances.
 During the first quarter of 2002, the Company had an independent appraiser perform valuations of its franchises as of January 1, 2002.
-Based on the guidance prescribed in Emerging Issues Task Force (EITF) Issue No. 02-7, Unit of Accounting for Testing of Impairment of Indefinite-Lived Intangible Assets, franchises were aggregated into essentially inseparable asset groups to conduct the valuations.
-The asset groups generally represent geographic clusters of the Company's cable systems, which management believes represents the highest and best use of those assets.
+Franchises were aggregated into two essentially inseparable asset groups to conduct the valuations.
 Fair value was determined based on estimated discounted future cash flows using reasonable and appropriate assumptions that are consistent with internal forecasts.
-As a result, the Company determined that franchises were impaired and recorded the cumulative effect of a change in accounting principle of \$415 million (net of \$3 million of tax benefit).
-SFAS No. 142 does not permit the recognition of the customer relationship asset not previously recognized.
-Accordingly, the impairment included approximately \$324 million attributable to customer relationship values as of January 1, 2002.
+The appraiser assessed that the fair value of each of the Company's asset groups exceeded their carrying amount.
+As a result, no impairment charge was recorded upon adoption.

 In determining whether its franchises have an indefinite life, the Company considered the exclusivity of the franchise, its expected costs of franchise renewals, and the technological state of the associated cable systems with a view to whether or not the Company is in compliance with any technology upgrading requirements.
-Certain franchises did not qualify for indefinite-life treatment due to technological or operational factors that limit their lives.
-These franchise costs will be amortized on a straight-line basis over 10 years.
+Based on the Company's assessment, all franchises qualified for indefinite-life treatment.